davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/08-the-power-of-homomorphisms.md

 +++

-The [fundamental theorem on homomorphisms](https://en.wikipedia.org/wiki/Fundamental_theorem_on_homomorphisms "Fundamental theorem on homomorphisms") states that the [image](https://en.wikipedia.org/wiki/Image_(mathematics) "Image (mathematics)") of a homomorphism is [isomorphic](https://en.wikipedia.org/wiki/Isomorphism "Isomorphism") to the quotient by the kernel.
-It actually applies to many structures other than groups.
-The author provides some great visual examples but nothing original relative to Wikipedia.
+The [first isomorphism theorem](https://en.wikipedia.org/wiki/First_isomorphism_theorem "First isomorphism theorem") states that the [image](https://en.wikipedia.org/wiki/Image_(mathematics) "Image (mathematics)") of a homomorphism is [isomorphic](https://en.wikipedia.org/wiki/Isomorphism "Isomorphism") to the quotient by the kernel, or in short that $im(f) \cong \frac{G}{ker(f)}$.
+It's actually point `3.` in [Isomorphism theorems § Theorem A (groups)](https://en.wikipedia.org/wiki/Isomorphism_theorems#Theorem_A_(groups)).
+What's interesting about it is that it applies to absolutely any homomorphism $f$, and not just for group homomorphisms but to many other homomorphisms between algebraic structures of the same type.

 +++

-Per [Isomorphism theorems § Note on numbers and names](https://en.wikipedia.org/wiki/Isomorphism_theorems#Note_on_numbers_and_names), this theorem is also confusingly called the [first isomorphism theorem](https://en.wikipedia.org/wiki/First_isomorphism_theorem "First isomorphism theorem") by some authors, but authors who call it the "fundamental theorem of homomorphisms" call a different theorem the first isomorphism theorem.
-The authors who call it fundamental are generally earlier, and the title "fundamental theorem of homomorphisms" is currently not ambiguous, and therefore "fundamental" should be preferred.
+Per [Isomorphism theorems § Note on numbers and names](https://en.wikipedia.org/wiki/Isomorphism_theorems#Note_on_numbers_and_names), this theorem is also confusingly called the [fundamental theorem on homomorphisms](https://en.wikipedia.org/wiki/Fundamental_theorem_on_homomorphisms "Fundamental theorem on homomorphisms") by some authors, and authors who call it the "fundamental theorem of homomorphisms" call a different theorem the first isomorphism theorem.
+Which is correct, or desirable?

 +++

+The article [fundamental theorem on homomorphisms](https://en.wikipedia.org/wiki/Fundamental_theorem_on_homomorphisms "Fundamental theorem on homomorphisms") currently describes a more general theorem than the one stated above, only requiring $N \in ker(f)$.
+Notice in particular the distinction it creates with the statement:

+> Therefore, by setting $N = ker(f)$, we immediately get the [first isomorphism theorem](https://en.wikipedia.org/wiki/First_isomorphism_theorem "First isomorphism theorem").

++++

+We'll follow this article in calling the simpler theorem the first isomorphism theorem (straying from VGT a bit).
+It turns out the author is not completely consistent either; see [First Isomorphism Theorem - Group Theory Terminology](https://nathancarter.github.io/group-explorer/help/rf-groupterms/index.html#first-isomorphism-theorem).

++++

+In the short term we can essentially consider them synonyms, however, since we essentially always take $N = ker(f)$.

++++

 ## 8.3 Modular arithmetic

++++

+This section summarizes [Fundamental theorem on homomorphisms § Integers modulo $n$](https://en.wikipedia.org/wiki/Fundamental_theorem_on_homomorphisms#Integers_modulo_n) in a visual way.
+It's also discussed in the first two examples of [Quotient group § Examples](https://en.wikipedia.org/wiki/Quotient_group#Examples).

 +++